mirgow/CS205ParallelImaging/README.md

 5. Generate final overlay, which would appear as something like this:
 ![HOG on dog example](https://github.com/mirgow/CS205ParallelImaging/blob/main/img/doghog.png)

-7. An identifier placed on top can now use the HOG to identify an object.
+7. An classifier, such as an SVM placed on top of these features can now identify an object.

 #### Schematic, Proposed Solution
 Sketched and modeled below is the rought ideas + framework to the project.
 ![frameworkgraph](https://github.com/mirgow/CS205ParallelImaging/blob/main/img/Framework.jpg)

+As shown, we used two main methods to speedup our object tracking.

+1. Parallelize multiple object trackers across multiple threads
+2. Downsize the image prior to detecting objects.

+The second method is a little cheap and leads to tradeoffs in the quality of object tracking a we will show below.
+However, this step was necessary in order to reach our goal of object detection on a live video feed and presented interesting challenges in terms of how we could speed up the downsizing operation using a GPU.

 ## Initial Benchmarking

 ### Frames Preprocessing